Horned screamer: Distribution and habitat

 The horned screamer is found in lowlands from Colombia, Venezuela, Brazil, Bolivia, Peru, Ecuador, French Guiana, Suriname, and Guyana.
 It has been possibly extirpated from Trinidad.
 Despite having declined locally, it remains widespread and is fairly common overall.
 Its range in Brazil appears to have expanded in recent years.

 Behavior

 Screamers, like most birds, tend to group together, but are for the most part semi-social.
 The existence of the screamer is rather sedentary.
 It lives in well-vegetated marshes and feeds on water plants.

 Breeding

 Its nest is a large pile of floating vegetation anchored in shallow water.
 Three olive-brown eggs are laid, and the young, like those of most Anseriformes, can run as soon as they are hatched.

 As a symbol

 The horned screamer is the official bird of both the Department of Arauca and the Municipality of Arauca in Colombia, as well as a symbol of the National Reserve of Churute in Ecuador.
 The department and its capital are named after the bird, which is called arauco or aruco in Spanish.

-The bird appears in the arms of Tietê, Brazil.